nicnocquee/next-secure-download/README.md

 # Demo

-1. Check out [this demo website](https://next-secure-download.netlify.app) which was deployed to Vercel.
+1. Check out [this demo website](https://next-secure-download.netlify.app) which was deployed to Netlify.
 2. Click the "Download secret file" link.
 3. Use `admin` and `supersecret` as User and Password, respectively.